KYRGYZSTAN

 Days Three-Eight

 Your week at the Jalpak Tash Yurts.
 Wake up daily to a crackling fire and coffee presses ready to pour.
 Gather for made-from-scratch Western style breakfasts.
 Shred all day, every damn day!!
-Hit up the yurt bar at happy hour.
-Play Yahtzee.
-Bear witness to some of the most incredible sunsets and sunrises you’ve ever seen over the Issyk-Kul Valley and distant Kungey Ala-Too range.
-Sit down for epic traditional Kyrgyz dinners prepared by our Chief Chef, “King Nurbek,” over the wood burning stove.
-Close it all out with a bonfire on the last night—in the snow, under the stars, with at least one special guest (and his horse) from the village.
-Pick one last line to drop on the final morning, then it’s a super fun slide all the way out to the village.
-The UAZ will be waiting and pointed to some incredible riverside hot springs, a short detour off the road back to Karakol.
-You’ll check in to our partners’ guesthouse by dusk, and showers, dinner, and a night celebrating await.
+Lounge on the central deck aprรจs ski and soak up the last of the dayโs sun.
+Throw some Yahtzee.
+Bear witness to some of the most incredible sunsets and sunrises youโve ever seen over the Issyk-Kul Valley and distant Kungey Ala-Too range.
+Sit down for epic traditional Kyrgyz dinners prepared by our Chief Chef, โKing Nurbek.โ Close it all out with a bonfire party on the last nightโin the snow, under the stars, with a few surprise guests from the village.
+Pick one last line to drop on the final morning, then itโs a super fun slide all the way out to the village.
+A match of Kok Boru (headless goat polo) is yours to bear witness to in the fields outside of the village, if youโd like, before the UAZ brings you back to Karakol.
+Youโll check in to our partnersโ guesthouse by dusk, and showers, dinner, and a night celebrating await.

 Days Nine-Ten